 Asthma is a long-term health problem that affects tens of thousands of children in New Mexico.
 Kids with asthma have trouble breathing.
 They are likely to miss school, go to the emergency room and even end up in the hospital.
 In serious cases, they can die from an asthma attack.
 Even those whose asthma isn't severe may miss out on sports and other activities because of their condition.

 While childhood asthma can be controlled, it can't be cured.
-The more you learn about asthma, the better you and your family can manage living with the disease, so that your child can make the most of each day.
+The more you learn about asthma, the better you and your family can manage living with the disease, so that your child can make the most of each day

-Health Care Service Corporation is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.
+Blue Cross and Blue Shield of New Mexico is taking on childhood asthma in an aggressive way to help patients with asthma better manage their conditions and improve their quality of life.

-Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we work with the American Lung Association in New Mexico to fight childhood asthma.
+Under our signature community investment program, the Healthy Kids, Healthy Families® initiative, we work with the American Lung Association in New Mexico; to fight childhood asthma.
 Our "Enhancing Care for Children with Asthma" project delivers training and resources to health care clinics serving large numbers of kids with asthma.